nauqh/teodocs/docs/index.md

 ![](./assets/poros.jpg)

 ## About the project
-T.e.o, previously referred to as [**P.o.r.o**]("Productive Organizer and Resource Orchestrator"), is a multifunctional bot designed to enhance forum management.
-Its moderation and logging suite keep track of forum posting and keep your moderator accountable.
-Its auto-moderator capabilities also allow it to filter out certain types of queries without need for human intervention, lightening the load on the staff team.
-Finally, T.e.o is designed to be fast and easy to use.
+T.e.o, formerly known as [**P.o.r.o**]("Productive Organizer and Resource Orchestrator"), is a multifunctional bot designed to enhance forum management.
+With its advanced moderation and logging capabilities, it meticulously monitors forum activity, promoting moderator accountability and easing the workload for staff members by automating query filtering.

+Moreover, T.e.o excels in proactive engagement by sending timely reminders to TAs staff regarding unresolved queries as well as generating comprehensive monthly reports on forum interactions.
+Its user-friendly interface ensures efficient and swift operation, making it an indispensable tool for forum management.

 ## Interoperability
 T.e.o is probably a useful bot for your server if: